-Our principal executive offices are located in Las Vegas, Nevada.
 Our operating headquarters are located in Irvine, California, where we currently lease approximately 129,000 square feet of general office space from an unaffiliated lessor.
-The annual base rent is approximately \$3.8 million, increasing to approximately \$4.5 million through 2022.
+The annual base rent is approximately \$3.9 million, increasing to approximately \$4.5 million through 2022.